(selected compositions)

 Performed by Daniel Seyfried in Baldwin Auditorium, May 7, 2021.

-There are at least as many ways of composing as there are people in the world, and probably much more.
-One of those consists in sitting at the piano, alone, hence the title Solo, and just start dreaming, exploring endless combinations of sounds, letting the mind go, then fixing on paper the best results of those sessions.
-With this piece I try to catch the magic of some of those moments, and, at the same time, to recount something about the creative process itself in a self-reflexive way.
+One of the infinite ways of composing music consists of sitting at the piano, alone – hence the title Solo – starting to dream and exploring endless combinations of sounds, letting the mind go, and then fixing on paper the best results of those sessions.
+With this piece, I try to capture the magic of some of those moments while also recounting something about the creative process itself in a self-reflective way.

 Recorded by “The Crossing” at Duke University, February 9th, 2019.

-The texts are taken from 1 John 4:12, 1 John 4:18, and Romans 8:15, aand follow the King James Version of the Bible, except for 1 John 4:18, in which I substituted the original word ‘because’ (because fear hath torment) with ‘for’ (for fear hath torment), for reasons of prosodic rhythm.
-In fact, I believe that fear is a part of human experience and can generate a positive drive towards a fulfilling existence.
+The texts used in the composition, taken from 1 John 4:12, 1 John 4:18, and Romans 8:15, elaborate on the theme of fraternal love, especially in relation to fear.
+The music tries to transmit a feeling of psychological blocking induced by fear (primarily by fear of loving) and its transcendence.
+The translation of the biblical verses follows the King James Version of the Bible, with the exception of 1 John 4:18, in which I substituted the original word ‘because’ (because fear hath torment) with ‘for’ (for fear hath torment), for reasons of prosodic rhythm.
+In fact, I believe that fear is an essential aspect of the human experience and that, if correctly managed, it can generate a positive drive towards a fulfilling existence.
+I tried to give this piece a restrained and intimate character.

 TEXTS (KJV)